Elbe

 The Elbe's major tributaries include the rivers Vltava, Ohře, Saale, Havel, Mulde, and Schwarze Elster.

-The Elbe river basin, comprising the Elbe and its tributaries, has a catchment area of 148268 km2, the twelfth largest in Europe.
-The basin spans four countries; however, it lies almost entirely just in two of them, Germany (65.5%) and the Czech Republic (33.7%, covering about two thirds of the nation's territory).
-On its southeastern edges, the Elbe river basin also comprises small parts of Austria (0.6%) and Poland (0.2%).
+The Elbe river basin, comprising the Elbe and its tributaries, has a catchment area of 148268 km2, the twelfth-largest in Europe.
+The basin spans four countries; however, it lies almost entirely within two of them: Germany (65.5%) and the Czech Republic (33.7%), covering about two-thirds of the basin's area.
+On its southeastern edge, the Elbe River Basin also comprises small parts of Austria (0.6%) and Poland (0.2%).
 The Elbe catchment area is inhabited by 24.4 million people; its biggest cities are Berlin, Hamburg, Prague, Dresden and Leipzig.